Narcissistic personality disorder

 When to see a doctor

-If you notice any of these problems in your life, consider reaching out to a trusted health care provider or mental health provider.
+If you notice any of these problems in your life, consider reaching out to a trusted doctor or mental health provider.
 Getting the right treatment can help make your life more rewarding and enjoyable.

 It's not known what causes narcissistic personality disorder.
 As with other mental disorders, the cause is likely complex.
-Some evidence links the cause to a dysfunctional childhood, such as excessive pampering, extremely high expectations, abuse or neglect.
-Other evidence points to genetics or psychobiology — the connection between the brain and behavior and thinking.
+The cause may be linked to a dysfunctional childhood, such as excessive pampering, extremely high expectations, abuse or neglect.
+It's also possible that genetics or psychobiology — the connection between the brain and behavior and thinking — plays a role in the development of narcissistic personality disorder.

 Narcissistic personality disorder is rare.
 It affects more men than women.
 Narcissistic personality disorder often begins in early adulthood.
 Although some adolescents may seem to have traits of narcissism, this may simply be typical of the age and doesn't mean they'll go on to develop narcissistic personality disorder.